Uli Stielike: Germany

 In 1998, Stielike had been interviewed by Egidius Braun, the then chairman of the German Football Association, following a vacancy occurred through the resignation of Berti Vogts from the head coaching job of Germany in 1998.
 He believed Braun would offer him the succession of Vogts, consequently heading into an interview with kicker (Sports magazine) in this (mistaken) belief.
 After further talks with Braun had disclosed that Stielke would only be appointed assistant coach rather than head coach, Stielike had to retract some remarks (e.g. concerning Andreas Möller).

 From 9 September 1998 to 7 May 2000, Stielike had been the assistant to then Germany coach Erich Ribbeck.
 Shortly before 2000 UEFA European Championship, which ended in a disaster for the Germans, Stielike stepped down from his role as assistant due to differences in some respects with Ribbeck.
 He was replaced by Horst Hrubesch for the tournament.

 Stielike spent six years working with different youth teams (i.e. the U21 side until 2004) of Germany and manager of Germany national under-20 football team of 2001 FIFA World Youth Championship and 2003 FIFA World Youth Championship.

 Ivory Coast

 On 14 September 2006, Stielike penned a contract with to take over the Ivory Coast national team in succession of Frenchman Henri Michel, subsequent to the elimination of the team at the 2006 FIFA World Cup.
 Stielike stepped down as Les Éléphants coach on 7 January 2008 due to his son's alarming ill health.
 On 1 February, Michael Stielike, 23, died after failing to receive a lung transplant, with his health gradually deteriorating until he was eventually put on life support.

 FC Sion

 On 31 May 2008, he agreed to coach Swiss side FC Sion, but was fired on 3 November 2008.
 On 5 January 2009 he then signed a contract with Al-Arabi Sports Club.

+Stielike during his tenure as Al-Sailiya coach in the Qatar Stars League, 2012.